INET-Complexity/macro-main/README.md

 ## VAR comparison

-The model is packed with a Vector Autoregressive Model based on that used by Poledna et al (2023).
+We have included a Vector Autoregressive Model based on that used by Poledna et al (2023).
 To run this VAR model alongside the main model, add the following to your simulation script.

 ```python
 # Run VAR model for all countries in the configuration